Onlineberatung/documentation/docs/backend/first-start.md

 `default_user` - default username (will be created on first start)\
 `default_pass` - password for default user

-⚠️ Please be sure not to put environment variables within your `docker-compose.yml` inside the RabittMQ container section because this will overwrite all values within the `rabbitmq.conf` file. ⚠️
+⚠️ Please be sure not to put environment variables within your `docker-compose.yml` inside the RabbitMQ container section because this will overwrite all values within the `rabbitmq.conf` file. ⚠️

 ### RabbitMQ management UI